Noroff-FEU-Assignments/project-exam-2-alexrezaei/README.md

 ## Getting Started

+FYI -> You need register an account on the website with a @stud.noroff.no or @noroff.no email to login and use all the functionality of the website
 ### Installing

 This is where you list how to get the project started.
 It typically just includes telling a person to clone the repo and then to install the dependencies e.g.